-Changes since Arm GNU Toolchain 12.3.Rel1
+Changes since Arm GNU Toolchain 13.2.Rel1

-Changes since Arm GNU Toolchain 12.3.Rel1:
+Changes since Arm GNU Toolchain 13.2.Rel1:

-- Updated GCC to source code based on version 13.2. - Updated Binutils to source code based on version 2.41. - Updated Glibc to version 2.38. - Updated GDB version 13. - Updated Newlib source code to a version on trunk.
+- Updated GCC to source code based on version 13.3. - Updated Binutils to source code based on version 2.42. - Updated GDB version 14. - Updated Newlib source code to a version on trunk.

-Known Limitations and Issues
+Known Limitations, Issues and Updates

-Known limitations and issues:
+Known limitations, issues and updates:

-- In the 10.3-2021.10 release, the arm-none-eabi toolchain provided a GDB executable with Python support, and another GDB executable without Python support.
-In this release, the toolchains provide one GDB executable only.
-In the Windows and macOS hosted toolchains, GDB is provided without Python support.
-In the Linux hosted toolchains, GDB is provided with Python support.
-See Installation Instructions for information on installing Python, when using GDB with Python. - When you decompress the windows packages, the decompression requests permission to overwrite certain files.
+- In this release, the Windows and macOS hosted toolchains provide GDB without Python support.
+The Linux hosted toolchains provide a GDB executable with Python support, and another GDB executable without Python support.
+The filename of the GDB executable that has the Python support, has the suffix -py.
+The GDB executable without the -py suffix does not have Python support.
+Previous releases of the Linux hosted toolchains provided only one GDB executable, without the suffix -py, and that had python support.
+See Installation Instructions for information on installing Python, to use GDB with Python support. - When you decompress the windows packages, the decompression requests permission to overwrite certain files.
 This is because the files have similar names with different case, which are treated as identical names on a Windows host.
-You can choose to overwrite the files with identical names. - Doing IPA on CMSE generates a linker error: The linker will error out when resulting object file contains a symbol for the clone function with the \\acle\se prefix that has a non-local binding.
-Issue occurs when compiling binaries for M-profile Secure Extensions where the compiler may decide to clone a function with the cmse\nonsecure\entry attribute.
-Although cloning nonsecure entry functions is legal, as long as the clone is only used inside the secure application, the clone function itself should not be seen as a secure entry point and so it should not have the \\acle\se prefix.
-A possible workaround for this is to add a 'noclone' attribute to functions with the 'cmse\nonsecure\entry'.
+You can choose to overwrite the files with identical names. - Doing IPA on CMSE generates a linker error: The linker will error out when resulting object file contains a symbol for the clone function with the acle_se prefix that has a non-local binding.
+Issue occurs when compiling binaries for M-profile Secure Extensions where the compiler may decide to clone a function with the cmse_nonsecure_entry attribute.
+Although cloning nonsecure entry functions is legal, as long as the clone is only used inside the secure application, the clone function itself should not be seen as a secure entry point and so it should not have the acle_se prefix.
+A possible workaround for this is to add a 'noclone' attribute to functions with the 'cmse_nonsecure_entry'.
 This will prevent GCC from cloning such functions. - GCC can hang or crash if the input source code uses MVE Intrinsics polymorphic variants in a nested form.
 The depth of nesting that triggers this issue might vary depending on the host machine.
 This behaviour is observed when nesting 7 times or more on a high-end workstation.

 On less powerful machines, this behaviour might be observed with fewer levels of nesting.
-This issue is reported in https://gcc.gnu.org/bugzilla/show\bug.cgi?id=91937
+This issue is reported in https://gcc.gnu.org/bugzilla/show_bug.cgi?id=91937